Welcome to Princeton PFLAG/TNET

-The Princeton Area Chapter of PFLAG was formed in 1999 by a group of parents who had recently experienced a son or daughter coming out as gay or lesbian, and who wanted to come together to learn from one another and to provide support for parents and their children who are struggling to cope with the pressures and misunderstandings associated with being gay and lesbian.
+The Princeton Area Chapter of PFLAG was formed in 1999 when HiTOPS invited a group of parents who had recently experienced a son or daughter coming out as gay or lesbian and wanted to come together to learn from one another.
+The group provides support for parents and their children who are struggling to cope with the pressures and misunderstandings associated with being gay and lesbian.

-We invite you to browse our website to learn more about our work and the resources we might make available to you and your family.
+We invite you to browse our website to learn more about our work and the resources available to you and your family.